Agreon/juli/Readme.md

 11
 ```

+### Be aware

-You can execute the command multiple times to update your remote logs.
-If there are previous worklogs written by juli, the old versions will be deleted.
+You can execute the command multiple times to update your remote logs. juli uses the specified logfile as a source of truth (for the last week).
+That means, **entries you delete in the logfile will be deleted in jira as well**, as long as they are in the current tempo week.

+Entries, that were added manually or through other tools are not affected by this.

 ### Additional commands